dimastatz/linga/README.md

 </div>tus

-# Linga: Redefining Language Education with ASR Technology
+# Linga: Language Education with ASR Technology

 ## Summary
 Linga, an innovative Software as a Service (SAAS), presents a transformative solution for TOEFL/IELTS/Cambridge C1&C2 tests preparation through cutting-edge Automatic Speech Recognition (ASR) technology.
 Linga automates language learning by providing instant feedback, personalized practice sessions, and an adaptive curriculum, streamlining the path to English proficiency.
 This platform revolutionizes English Tests preparation, offering a user-friendly interface and the convenience of anytime, anywhere learning.
 Linga is poised to redefine language education, making test readiness efficient, effective, and accessible for learners worldwide.